godfreyosundwa254/Tanzania_Water_Wells_Phase-3-project/README.md

 Factors that most influence well reliability

+# Stakeholders

+The key stakeholders in this project include:

+Government of Tanzania – Ministry of Water: Uses insights to guide infrastructure investments and maintenance planning.

+Non-Governmental Organizations (NGOs): Partners such as World Bank, WaterAid, and UNICEF who support rural water access projects.

+Local Communities: Residents relying on boreholes and wells for daily water needs.

+Project Engineers and Data Analysts: Responsible for maintaining well functionality and using data-driven tools for monitoring.

+Policy Makers: Use project findings to prioritize regions for intervention and optimize resource allocation.

 # Data Loading and Cleaning

 Imported data using pandas and inspected its structure and null values.